Pimperley History, Family Crest & Coats of Arms

 The surname Pimperley was first found in Somerset where the family can be "traced to Philip Pym, of Brymmore, 12 Edward IV."
 Indeed, there is much debate about the origin of this name.
 Another reference claims "considering that Eufemia is fairly common in the Hundred Rolls, that Pimme is feminine, and Phemie is still the nickname, it all but certain that we have here the solution of the name in question.
 Personally I have no doubt that this derivation is correct. " The Hundred Rolls of 1273 lists the following: Eufemmia de Neville in Lincolnshire; Katerina Eufemme in Norfolk; Pimme, widow of Peter Seman in Cumberland; Bartholomew filius Pimme in Hunts; Chun Pimme in Cambridge and finally Henry Pimme in Cambridge.
 Later the Yorkshire Poll Tax Rolls of 1379, list Agnes Pyme and Johannes Pymson.

-Important Dates for the Pimperley family
+Early History of the Pimperley family

 This web page shows only a small excerpt of our Pimperley research.
 Another 130 words (9 lines of text) covering the years 1400, 1440, 1663, 1584, 1643, 1615, 1671, 1641, 1648 and 1660 are included under the topic Early Pimperley History in all our PDF Extended History products and printed products wherever possible.